-Sampling Rate Conversion Output SR Select the Output Sampling Rate from the drop down list.
+Sampling Rate Conversion

+Output SR Select the Output Sampling Rate from the drop down list.

 Filter Type Offers the choice of Lin.
 Phase, Min Phase or Apodising.
-Linear Phase features response, but also lon constant group delay, thanks to the linear phase, and has a symmetric impulse ger rings.

-• Minimum Phase features an asymmetric impulse response with minimum phase response
+- Linear Phase features constant group delay, thanks to the linear phase, and has a symmetric impulse response, but also longer rings. - Minimum Phase features an asymmetric impulse response with minimum phase response

-Apodizing offers the steepest response around the Nyquist point and linear phase.
+• Apodizing offers the steepest response around the Nyquist point and linear phase.
 It offers the best of both worlds for the about the same computational effort as the 2 other designs

 Quality Conversion Quality defaults to Very High.

 Gain (dB) Use the increment/decrement buttons or type a value for any required Gain offset.

-(E.g. when converting from DSD where the DSD recording has taken advantage of the 3.1dB SACD maximum level allowed by SACD Audio signal properties Annex D3 you should reduce the gain by typing a minus value (e.g3.10dB) to avoid clip- ping in the PCM output product.)
+(E.g. when converting from DSD where the DSD recording has taken advantage of the 3.1dB SACD maximum level allowed by SACD Audio signal properties Annex D3 you should reduce the gain by typing a minus value (e.g. -3.10dB) to avoid clipping in the PCM output product.)